Platinum Cured vs. Peroxide Cured Silicone

 • Improved physical properties: platinum’s curing process reinforces silicone’s physical properties.
 Hence platinum-cured silicone has outstanding mechanical strength, tear strength, and elasticity.
 The material also maintains its performance and flexibility over a wide temperature range.

-• Platinum-cured silicone is visually more transparent, making it suitable for applications that require clear silicone material.
+• Platinum-cured silicone is visually more transparent, making it suitable for applications that require a clear silicone material.

-• Platinum-cured silicone can be used without talc
+• Platinum-cured silicone can be used without talc.

 • The addition cure system does not produce byproducts